practicalli/spacemacs/testing/unit-testing/index.md

 > #### Hint::Create Projects from templates
 > Templates typically include a parallel `test` and `src` directory structure.
 The `clj-new` tool has build it templates (app, lib) and will create `src` and `test` directories in the projects it creates.
 >
-> `clojure -A:clj-new app practicalli/rock-paper-scissors-lizard-spock`
+> `clojure -M:project/new app practicalli/rock-paper-scissors-lizard-spock`

 <!-- TODO: clj-new - does this add a test namespace if you add a src namesspace to an existing project? -->